 Founded in 1995, Presbyterians for Earth Care is a national, grassroots organization dedicated to “environmental wholeness with social justice.”

 The Presbyterian Hunger Program is made possible by gifts to One Great Hour of Sharing.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Tags: compassion peace and justice, cpj, environmental ministries, Menucha Center, Native American, oghs, One Great Hour of Sharing, opw, oregon, pcusa, portland, presbyterian, presbyterian hunger program, Presbyterian Office of Public Witness, Presbyterians for Earth Care

 Tags: care conference, care conference at menucha, care conference at menucha retreat, columbia river, columbia river gorge, conference at menucha, conference at menucha retreat, earth care, earth care conference, earth care conference at menucha, menucha retreat and conference, menucha retreat and conference center, photo by rick jones, presbyterian hunger program, presbyterians for earth, presbyterians for earth care, presbyterians for earth care conference, retreat and conference, retreat and conference center, rick jones

-Ministries: Mission and Services, Compassion, Peace and Justice, Sustainable Living & Earth Care Concerns, Presbyterian Hunger Program, Special Offerings
+Ministries: Camps and Conferences, Compassion, Peace and Justice, Sustainable Living & Earth Care Concerns, Presbyterian Hunger Program, Special Offerings